Coarse Fishing for Beginners Explained

 - Plummet - the plummet is used when you start fishing to gauge the depth of the water you are fishing in.
 Once you know this you can fix you float and weights in the correct position to ensure you are fishing at the correct depth to catch fish.

 - Rod rest - When you have cast out your rig, you will want a rod rest to place the rod in whilst waiting for a bite.
 A rod rest is inexpensive and very useful when fishing for long periods.

 - Tackle and bait box - you will need somewhere to keep all of your fishing tackle and bait, a tackle box is perfect with lots of compartments for each item you have.
 A bait box will contain air holes to keep you maggot nice and fresh.
 You can, of course, store any type of bait in a bait box.

-Coarse Fishing Bait
+Coarse Fishing for Beginners - Bait

 - Maggots - fish love maggots and would be my choice of best coarse fishing bait.
 You buy maggots by the pint from your local tackle shop or fishery you are planning to visit.

 - Castors - castors are the chrysalis of a maggot in a shell-like form.
 They are slightly smaller than maggots and tend to be a more round shape.
 They are a favourite of larger coarse fish.